glatiuden/CS2030/README.md

-# CS2030 AY 19/20 Semester 1
+# CS2030 Programming Methodology II AY 19/20 Semester 1

 ```
-    Contains majority of the labs & assignments codes done in CS2030.
+    This repo contains the majority of the labs & assignments codes done in CS2030.
 ```